ashutosh-narkar/opa-test-plugin/README.md

 In the case, we will see the latency observed with [Envoy External Authorization API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/ext_authz_filter.html) enabled.
 This means Envoy will make a call to OPA on every incoming request.
-The graph explores the effect of loading a NOP into OPA.
+The graph explores the effect of loading the below NOP policy into OPA.
 This scenario is depicted by the `green` curve.

 ```rego